variantstudios/wisdomwaysacupuncture.com/_posts/2018-03-15-ready-set---wood-season-tips-for-keeping-your-liver-happy-this-spring.md

 But over the next several weeks, tiny buds on the trees will burst forth from glossy limbs; and sparkling fields will be jumping and buzzing with lush excitement in green!
 {: .present-before-paste}

-According to the 5 Elements branch of Chinese medicine, each season brings its own energy, which is essential to harness for the balance of the whole, and for our health and wellbeing. &nbsp;
+According to the 5 Elements branch of Chinese medicine, each season brings its own energy, which is essential to harness for the balance of the whole, and for our health and wellbeing.
 {: .present-before-paste}

 ### Spring is associated with the Wood Element and the Liver.
 {: .present-before-paste}

 It’s that tiny sapling, pushing up with all its might and against all odds through the crack in the cement.
 It’s the powerful trunk of the tree that uproots an entire house.
-It’s the energy of the Warrior–it is single focused, goal oriented, and never takes its eye off the target.&nbsp;
+It’s the energy of the Warrior–it is single focused, goal oriented, and never takes its eye off the target.
 {: .present-before-paste}

 It’s about growth, forward movement, and transformation.